looker-open-source/sdk-codegen/docs/byosdk.md

 ## Code generator

-The code generator "template" is written in Typescript.
+The code generator "template" is written in TypeScript.
 The `ICodegen` interface (currently found at the bottom of [`sdkModels.ts`](/packages/sdk-codegen/src/sdkModels.ts)) describes the properties and methods used to generate an API language binding for an SDK.

 [`codeGen.ts`](/packages/sdk-codegen/src/codeGen.ts) is the base implementation of all code generators, and is partially